AWel11/Notes---Digital-Image-Processing/Chapter3/Intensity Transformation.md

 Described as follows:

 * expand the values of dark pixels
 * compress the higher-level values

+But it's capbility in this aspect is not as good as **Gamma Transformation** (the next section)
+Instead, it is used to **tighten the range in spectrum** more frequently.
 ## Power-Law (Gamma) Transformations
 $$
 s = c r^\gamma